JustinBeaudry/jsdoc-plugin-url/README.md

 The goal of this plugin is to prevent repetition in using `@link` tags.
 Define the url in your jsdoc config object, reference that url from an `@url` tag.

-If you want to link to npm packages without predefining their URL see the [npm JSDoc plugin][]
+If you want to link to npm packages without predefining their URL see the [npm JSDoc plugin][npm-plugin].

 ## Configuration Overview
 `jsdoc-plugin-url` uses the [jsdoc configuration object or json][jsdoc-config] to define the URL's that are